vasanthk/how-web-works/README.md

 WebKit is an open source rendering engine which started as an engine for the Linux platform and was modified by Apple to support Mac and Windows.

+The rendering engine is single threaded.
+Almost everything, except network operations, happens in a single thread.
+In Firefox and Safari this is the main thread of the browser.
+In Chrome it's the tab process main thread.
+Network operations can be performed by several parallel threads.
+The number of parallel connections is limited (usually 2–6 connections).

+The browser main thread is an event loop.
+It's an infinite loop that keeps the process alive.
+It waits for events (like layout and paint events) and processes them.

 ## The Main flow

 The rendering engine will start getting the contents of the requested document from the networking layer.
 This is usually done in 8KB chunks.